geoffheatley/SoleraMarket/README.md

 - Clone and then open SoleraMarket.xcodeproj with XCode 7
 - To deploy to device, you will need to edit the project settings to your own code signing identity & provisioning
-- 'Login' and go nuts
+- 'Login' and happy shopping